Choosing a career in healthcare administration can lead to opportunity, growth, and flexibility.

 Job opportunities in healthcare administration exist across the US, in urban, suburban, and rural areas, however, location can be a major factor when determining salary.

-States with the highest employment level in medical and health services managers:
+States with the highest level of employment of medical and health services managers:

 Typically, states with densely populated urban and suburban metropolitan areas will offer the highest concentration of employment opportunities and competitive salaries.
 However, some rural areas with a lower concentration of healthcare organizations and fewer employment opportunities offer salaries competitive with healthcare organizations in top-paying metropolitan areas.